 #CookingUpIslandBliss: Making Nasi Lemak in your Rice Cooker

-As relaxing Sundays go on this tropical island, preparing nasi lemak in your trusty rice cooker has to be one of the simplest ways to start off the week with style.
-The fragrant aroma of pandan-scented rice, tantalizing chili paste, and freshly cooked ikan bilis will have you humming in no time!
+As relaxing Sundays go on this tropical island where I live, preparing nasi lemak in your trusty rice cooker has to be one of the simplest ways to start off the week with style.
+The fragrant aroma of pandan-scented rice, tantalizing chili paste, and freshly cooked anchovies (dilis) or fried tawilis will have you humming in no time!

 What is Nasi Lemak?

 Nasi lemak, the classic coconut rice dish of Malaysia is synonymous with comfort and satisfaction.
-Here on the island, you know I’m always craving for satisfying, comfort food that is not typically available so Im forced to cook it myself.
-Using ingredients from our backyard farm like fresh coconut milk and our very own pandan for that secret ingredient, not to mention the use of crispy anchovies or Dilis as we call it here, it’s almost a local cuisine.
+It’s something like our local suman cooked in coconut milk except it uses regular Asian rice.
+Here on the island, you know I’m always craving satisfying, comfort food that is not typically available in the restaurants so I’m forced to cook it myself.
+Using ingredients from our backyard farm like fresh coconut milk and our very own pandan for that secret ingredient, not to mention the use of crispy anchovies or dilis as we call it here, it’s almost a local cuisine only never quite prepared this way.

 Traditional Cooking vs the Rice Cooker

 So here’s a simple method using your trusty rice cooker.
 Yes Uncle Roger, we have one!
-As you can see, most modern Asian households have the rice cooker by default.
+As you can see, most modern Asian households have a rice cooker by default.

 Add coconut milk, salt and enough water just to cover the rice (around 1 1/2 cups).
 Use the right ratio of coconut milk to water – around 1 part coconut milk to 2 parts water works well.